MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbar-class.md

 ### <a name="parameters"></a>Parametri
  [in] *bSetFocus*
- `TRUE` Per impostare lo stato attivo alla finestra padre della barra multifunzione.
+ TRUE per impostare lo stato attivo alla finestra padre della barra multifunzione.

 ### <a name="remarks"></a>Note